 If GERD is not treated, it can lead to other health problems.
 These may include:

 Esophagitis.
-This is an irritation of the esophagus caused by the acid in your stomach contents.
+This is an inflammation of the esophagus caused by the acid in your stomach contents.
+This may lead to ulcers and bleeding in the lining of the esophagus.

 Narrowing of the esophagus, also called strictures.
 This can make it hard to swallow.

 Barrett’s esophagus.
-This affects the lining of your esophagus.
-In some cases it can lead to esophageal cancer.
+This complication of GERD occurs when the cells in the lining of your esophagus change, becoming more like the lining of the small intestine.
+In some cases, it can lead to esophageal cancer.

 Some of the same diet and lifestyle changes that are used to treat GERD can also help to prevent it.